jncraton/nfa/readme.md

 Getting Started
 ---------------

-This assumes that you already have a basic environment setup with Python 3 and make available.
-Consult your documentation for your operating systems for more information.
+This assumes that you already have a basic environment with [Python 3](https://www.python.org/) and [make](https://www.gnu.org/software/make/) available.
+Consult the documentation for these applications if you need to install them.
 On Debian based systems, this should just be `sudo apt install build-essential python3`.

 First, install package dependencies using pip (or pip3 depending on your environment):